Barniva/ETH-Travel/README.md

 - User Interface Enhancements: Enhance the user interface with more interactive elements.
 Additional Features: Implement features like travel tips, user reviews, and social sharing.
 Proud Moments
-Successfully integrating Google Maps API for route planning.
+Successfully integrating Google Maps for route and location.
 Achieving a responsive and user-friendly design.
 License
 # Developers
  ##  Andamlak Abza
  ##  Barnabas Amede

 `This project is licensed under the MIT License.
 See the LICENSE file for details.`